Should I contact the Title IX Coordinator?

 Private “Private” means that the information will only be shared with people with a need to know, and all necessary precautions will be taken to protect the identity of the complainant/reporting person.

-Confidential “Confidential” means the communication is legally privileged and the person the reporting person is speaking to is not obligated to disclose the information to anyone else.
+Confidential “Confidential” means the communication is legally privileged and the person is not obligated to disclose the information to anyone else.
 This standard applies to licensed health-care professionals, mental health counselors, pastoral counselors, and attorneys.

-If you want to disclose sexual misconduct or assault to a confidential source, you should speak with a licensed counselor.
+If you want to disclose sexual misconduct or relationship violence to a confidential source, you should speak with a licensed counselor.
 Information shared with certified counselors is generally legally protected from further disclosure as confidential or privileged communications and cannot be disclosed absent extraordinary circumstances.
-At Keene State, confidential services are available through the Counseling Center (3rd floor Elliot) and the Center for Health and Wellness (3rd floor Elliot).
+At Keene State, confidential services are available through the Wellness Center- Counseling Services (3rd floor Elliot).

-The Title IX coordinator will seek to protect both the privacy and the confidentiality of the individuals involved in any report of alleged sexual misconduct, harassment, or relationship violence to the extent possible and allowable by law.
-The Title IX Coordinator cannot guarantee absolute confidentiality and must evaluate any request for confidentiality in the context of the College’s responsibility to provide a safe and nondiscriminatory environment.
+The Title IX coordinator will seek to protect the privacy of the individuals involved in any report of alleged sexual misconduct, harassment, or relationship violence to the extent possible and allowable by law.
+The Title IX Coordinator cannot guarantee absolute confidentiality.

 Who else can I report a sexual assault to?